History of modern period domes: Religious and royal buildings

-Also reminiscent of St. Paul's dome and that of the Panthéon in Paris, both of which the original designer had visited, the dome of St. Nicholas' Church in Potsdam was added to the building from 1843-49.
+Also reminiscent of St. Paul's dome and that of the Panthéon in Paris, both of which the original designer had visited, the dome of St. Nicholas' Church in Potsdam was added to the building from 1843 to 1849.
 A dome was included as a possibility in the original late Neoclassical design of 1830, but as a wooden construction.
 Iron was used instead by the later architects.

 Other examples of framed iron domes include those of a synagogue in Berlin, by Schwedler in 1863, and the Bode Museum by Muller-Breslau in 1907.

 The wrought-iron dome of Royal Albert Hall in London was built from 1867 to 1871 over an elliptical plan by architect Henry Young Darracott Scott and structural design by Rowland Mason Ordish.
 It uses a set of curved trusses, like those of the earlier New Street Station in Birmingham, interrupted in the middle by a drum.
 The elliptical dome's span is 66.9 meters by 56.5 meters.

 The wrought-iron dome of St. Augustin's church in Paris dates from 1870 and spans 25.2 meters.
 A wrought-iron dome was also built over Jerusalem's Holy Sepulchre in 1870, spanning 23 meters.

 The dome over the Basilica of San Gaudenzio (begun in 1577) in Novara, Italy, was built between 1844 and 1880.
 Revisions by the architect during construction transformed what was initially going to be a drum, hemispherical dome, and lantern 42.22 meters tall into a structure with two superimposed drums, an ogival dome, and a thirty meter tall spire reaching 117.5 meters.
 The architect, Alessandro Antonelli, who also built the Mole Antonelliana in Turin, Italy, combined Neoclassical forms with the vertical emphasis of the Gothic style.
+It has an internal diameter of 14 meters and an outer diameter of 22 meters.
+Although the two-shell dome cross section has arches very similar to a catenary and the thrust line is contained within the dome's masonry, the light and complex construction has had many stability problems.

+The 1881 Dutch rebuilding of the Baiturrahman Grand Mosque, destroyed during the Aceh War, introduced the Indian style dome in place of the previous traditional Indonesian tumpanf roof.

 A large dome was built in 1881–1882 over the circular courtyard of the Devonshire Royal Hospital in England with a diameter of 156 feet.
 It used radial trussed ribs with no diagonal ties.

 The dome of Pavia Cathedral, a building started in 1488, was completed with a large octagonal dome joined to the basilica plan of the church.